Jason2Brownlee/AuthoritySite/README.md

 This project captures my best advice: to consume quality blogs/podcasts/books on the topic and do what they say.
 This is how I got started.

-I used to send emails with lists of books, then later direct people to my goodreads [authority shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=authority-site) and [writing shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=writing).
+I used to send emails with lists of podcasts and books, then later directed people to my goodreads [authority shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=authority-site) and [writing shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=writing).

 ## Thesis